dell/azurestack-docs/content/en/docs/hub/HowTo/ADFSSPN/_index.md

 $PfxFilePathFull = Join-Path -Path $PfxFilePath -ChildPath "$($CertificateName).pfx"

-$PfxPassword = '""' | ConvertTo-SecureString -AsPlainText -Force # replace "" with an actual password or leave "" to for it to be blank
+$PfxPassword = '""' | ConvertTo-SecureString -AsPlainText -Force # replace "" with an actual password or leave "" for it to be blank

 #endregion